bangle-io/bangle-editor/components/base-components/api.md

   Lists all the headings that are currently collapsed.

 - **flattenFragmentJSON**(fragmentJSON: Object): Object\
   Deep flattens any nested collapsed heading in the object.
 Bangle internally uses this to implement `uncollapseAllHeadings` command.
-Example `flattenFragmentJSON(node.attrs.collapseContent)`.
+Example `flattenFragmentJSON(node.attrs['collapseContent'])`.

 **Usage**